-There was no allowance for impairment of input VAT in 2024 and 2023.
+There was allowance for impairment of input VAT of P5.2 million in 2024 and none in 2023.

 Prepayments pertain to prepaid insurance, prepaid rent, and prepayments for professional fees, import charges and others.

 Deferred costs represent the cost of inventories which have not been charged to cost of sales pending the completion of the Group's certain projects.
 In 2024 and 2023, upon the continuation of all projects deferred in previous years, a significant amount of deferred cost has been charged to cost of sales and services.